TULiberalArts/Neuroscience/pages/graduate.md

 # meta-data variables
 title: Graduate
 description: >-
-  Our graduate offerings include an MS in Neuroscience: Systems, Behavior and Plasticity and a PhD specialization.
+ Earn your M.S. in Neuroscience or PhD Specialization in Neuroscience at Temple University.
+Learn more about our Master’s Project and areas of study in the College of Liberal Arts.
+Read up on careers in Neuroscience, learn how to apply, and contact us for more information.
-keywords: 'graduate program, ms in neuroscience, phd specialization, admissions, careers, amsters project'
+keywords: 'graduate program, ms in neuroscience, phd specialization, admissions, careers, masters project'
 # custom variables
 # custom variables
 sidebar: true